akshatgondane/MoviesApplication/README.md

 # MoviesApplication

 ## Description:
 This android application shows the latest movies along with their description, categories and image.
-This application is based on Kotlin (Android Native) and uses many modern libraries like Retorfit, Jetpack Compose, etc.
+This application is based on Kotlin (Android Native) and uses many modern libraries like Retrofit, Jetpack Compose, etc.

 ## Features:
 - Clean and Simple UI.